Christian Theology Book Review

 The true heart of Arminian theology is God's loving and just characters; the formal principle of Arminianism is the universal will of God for salvation.

-Arminianism stars with God's goodness.
+Arminianism starts with God's goodness.
 Free will is a downstream consequence of that, not the starting point.
 Arminians believe that unconditional election (as Calvinists teach) implies double predestination and makes God the author of evil, which is impossible due to God's goodness and love, which is a primary motif of Scripture.

 Clearly Calvinists disagree.
-But the Arminian sees God's goodness in Scripture, recognizes that it is only free will that allows a theology that does not make God a sinner.
+But the Arminian sees God's goodness in Scripture, and then recognizes that it is only free will that allows a theology that does not make God a sinner.
 Goodness and love are the start.
 Free will is never the point.
-It's only a consequence, an effect, a conclusion from from the evidence.
+It's only a consequence, an effect, a conclusion from the evidence.

 No Arminian starts with free will.
 Classical Arminianism is not an argument from humanism or Enlightenment thought.